|President||Ruth Dorrough – New York|

 |Mark VanHornweder is president of the NCTA’s Brule-St. Croix Chapter, where he’s served on the BSC Roving Trail Crew since 2004.
 Mark is active with the Superior Hiking Trail Association and volunteers with the Ice Age Trail Alliance’s Mobile Skills Crew.
 He also serves as president of the Friends of Amnicon and Pattison State Parks, and is engaged with land conservation in the Lake Superior watershed.
 His interests include increasing trail use by younger generations.

 Mark grew up in northwestern rural Wisconsin, and graduated from the University of Minnesota-Duluth.
 He is a CPA.
-Mark, his wife Rachel, and their son Jasper reside in South Range—within an hour’s drive of 200 miles of completed NCT.
+Mark, his wife Rachel, their toddler son Jasper, and their newborn daughter Acadia reside in South Range—within an hour’s drive of 200 miles of completed NCT.

 |Josh Berlo – At Large|